Home » Industry Watch

 Jon: Yeah.
 31 March.
 We can get away for a nice holiday in Cancun if we book early.

 Avie: 31 March sounds good.
 I'll make it then too.
-But I think I want to go north.
-Alaska maybe.
-Always wanted to see the place.
+But I think I'll go north.
+Alaska.
+Always wanted to see it.

 Jon: Twenty years.